celiaafisher/obsidian-viewer-ftags/README.md

 ## Disclamer / Safety

 This plugin uses certain file system APIs that can modify files, such as writing and moving them.
-However, it should not make any irreversible changes, as it only moves files and modifies .symlinks in notes' frontmatter.
+However, it should not make any irreversible changes, as it only moves files and modifies symlinks in notes' frontmatter.
 That said, always [back up](https://en.wikipedia.org/wiki/Backup#:~:text=3-2-1%20rule) your vault whether you use this plugin or not.

 ## Contributing